rob-x-ai/libre-webui-dev/docs/08-PLUGIN_ARCHITECTURE.md

 - Verify plugin is enabled in settings
 - Test internet connection
 - Try a different model from the same provider
+- Run the update script for that provider

 **Authentication errors:**
 - Verify API key is copied correctly (no extra spaces)